 Do you ever wonder why most people end up stuck in middle management for their whole careers and somehow never make it to the top job?
 It’s because they have management skills not leadership skills.
 There are actually very important differences between those who become leaders and those who never progress beyond middle management.
 Ironically, those traits usually mean those who are great leaders can often make very mediocre managers and vice versa.
-But what are these key differences?
+There is also another nuance here – there are plenty of people who may have leadership titles, but in reality they are still managers.
+This is because leadership isnt just about holding a leadership title, it is about acting like a leader.
+Sadly, this is something many with leadership titles often fail to grasp.
+So, what are these key differences?

 Purpose or tasks?